ministryofjustice/hmpps-assessments-api/README.md

 ```
 ./gradlew clean build
 ```
-The created JAR file will be named "`hmpps-assessments-api-yyyy-mm-dd.jar`", using the date that the build takes place in the format `yyyy-mm-dd`.
+The created JAR file will be named "`hmpps-assessments-api-<yyyy-mm-dd>.jar`", using the date that the build takes place in the format `yyyy-mm-dd`.

 ### Start the application with H2 database

 The configuration can be changed for the api to use an in-memory H2 database by using the spring boot profile `dev`.
 On the command line run:
 ```
 SPRING_PROFILES_ACTIVE=dev
-java -jar build/libs/hmpps-assessments-api-yyyy-mm-dd.jar
+java -jar build/libs/hmpps-assessments-api-<yyyy-mm-dd>.jar
 ```

 ### Start the application with Postgres database